-A hate or bias-related crime is not a separate, distinct crime, but is the commission of a criminal offense which was motivated by the offender's bias.
-Hate crimes under Clery include all listed Clery crimes as well as simple assault, larceny-theft, destruction of property/vandalism, and intimidation.
+A hate or bias-related crime is not a separate, distinct crime, but is the commission of a crime which was motivated by the offender's bias.
+Hate crimes under Clery include all listed Clery crimes as well as simple assault, larceny-theft, destruction of property/vandalism, and intimidation when committed against a victim based on the offender's perception that the victim is a member of a protected group.